Pho-ever/Replikate/README.md

 ### Replikate
 * Each project is placed in its own branch
-* This Repo contains websites and webpages i cloned and created myself
+* This Repo contains websites and webpages I have been able to  clone myself

 # Table of contents